-As mentioned earlier, Synergy Charter Academy's instructional methodology and philosophy brings together the best of different pedagogies.
-Synergy Charter Academy believes in setting high expectations for all students and in using multiple teaching strategies and scaffolding standards-based lessons to educate diverse learners.
-Additionally, the different aspects of SCA's foundational approaches provide opportunities to educationally disadvantaged students that were not previously available to them.
+As mentioned earlier, Synergy Kinetic Academy's instructional methodology and philosophy brings together the best of different pedagogies.
+Synergy Kinetic Academy believes in setting high expectations for all students and in using multiple teaching strategies and scaffolding standards-based lessons to educate diverse learners.
+Additionally, the different aspects of SKA's foundational approaches provide opportunities to educationally disadvantaged students.
 They also contribute to educational reform for all students in general (not only within the charter school community), as the foundational approaches and key strategies build upon the existing educational infrastructure, are transferable to other schools, and have a high degree of replicability.